Annie Zaleski

-Annie Zaleski is an American music journalist and author.
+Annie Zaleski is a New York Times best-selling author and music historian.

 Career

-Zaleski is a regular writer for mainstream media outlets such as The A.V.
-Club and NPR Music, and a columnist at Salon.
+Zaleski is a regular writer for mainstream media outlets such as The Guardian and NPR Music, and a columnist at Salon.
 She is based in Cleveland, Ohio where she has won first place awards from the Ohio Society of Professional Journalists, including Best Arts Review (2017) and Best Feature Writing (2019).
+Her book, Taylor Swift: The Stories Behind the Songs, debuted on USA Today's Best-selling Booklist in October 2024 and made its debut on the New York Times Best Seller list in December 2024.

 Zaleski was previously an editor and music writer at the Riverfront Times in St. Louis, where she also hosted a radio show on KDHX called International Pop Overthrow.
-She moved to Cleveland Ohio to become managing editor at Alternative Press in 2011.
-She wrote the liner notes to the 2016 reissue of R.E.M.'s Out of Time.
+She moved to Cleveland to become managing editor at Alternative Press in 2011.
+She's written liner notes for various artists and bands including the 2016 reissue of R.E.M.'s Out of Time as well as Game Theory's 2020 collection Across the Barrier of Sound: Postscript and the 2023 deluxe edition of Jason Mraz's We Sing.
+We Dance.
+We Steal Things.

+In 2022, she was commissioned by the Rock & Roll Hall of Fame to write Duran Duran's induction essay.
+She's continued to write additional essays for the Rock Hall ceremonies, including George Michael's 2023 induction and one for Cher in 2024.
+In addition to her work as a writer and author, Zaleski has been a frequent guest on both radio and television, including international appearances on the BBC and CBC.

+She was named one of Cleveland Magazine's Most Interesting People for 2025 when the publication revealed their list in December 2024.

 Books

-Zaleski wrote a book in the 33⅓ series about the Duran Duran album Rio which was published in May 2021.
-She is working on the book Why the B-52s Matter for University of Texas Press.
+Zaleski has written a number of books, including one in the 33⅓ series about the Duran Duran album Rio which was published in May 2021.